slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - What you fear you attract; what you resist, you make it bigger.
 -->

-> *'It takes more courage to reveal your insecurities than to hide them.' -- Alex Karras*

 > *'Nobody feels love when they feel shame.' -- John Townsend*